 - Any student enrolling for the first time at the University of Oklahoma in a design or graphics course offered by the College of Architecture must enroll in the first course in the sequence, unless specifically approved for higher placement based on a review by the appropriate division director of previous work completed by the student.

-Students with a major in the College of Architecture will be required to have a laptop computer.
+Students with a major in the Christopher C. Gibbs College of Architecture will be required to have a laptop computer.
 Laptop technologies are used to enhance the learning experience, and using a computer will become second nature to all of our students.
-See Laptop Policy page (PDF) for Recommendations for the specifications needed, as well as other pertinent information.
+See Laptop Policy page (PDF) for recommendations for the specifications needed, as well as other pertinent information.

 Probation and Advancement

 In accordance with the approved retention policy of the Oklahoma State Regents for Higher Education a student must maintain a combined retention minimum grade point average of at least 2.00 (C) in order to be in good academic standing at the University of Oklahoma.
-He or she must maintain at least a 2.50 OU retention and combined retention grade point averages required for graduation from any of the undergraduate programs within the College of Architecture in order to be in good academic standing within the College.
-A student who earns less than 2.50 grade point averages for his/her program will be notified and required to sign an “Enrollment Contract” each semester his/her retention grade point average is below the minimum required for graduation.
-A student on enrollment contract may be denied further enrollment in the college if he or she fails to fulfill the terms of the enrollment contract during any semester he/she is on academic notice.
+The student must maintain at least a 2.50 OU retention and combined retention grade point averages required for graduation from any of the following undergraduate programs within the Christopher C. Gibbs College of Architecture: Architecture, Construction Science, and Interior Design.
+The standalone Environmental Design degree requires an OU retention and combined retention grade point average of 2.0 in order to be in good academic standing within the college.
+A student who fails to maintain the required grade point averages for their program will be notified and required to sign an “Enrollment Contract” each semester their retention grade point average is below the minimum required for graduation.
+A student on enrollment contract may be denied further enrollment in the college if they fail to fulfill the terms of the enrollment contract during any semester they are on academic notice.

-A student who is denied enrollment in the College of Architecture may still be eligible for enrollment in another college within the University of Oklahoma.
-Students who have been dismissed from the College of Architecture for academic reasons should contact the Center for Student Advancement for advisement regarding continued enrollment at the University of Oklahoma.
+A student who is denied enrollment in the Christopher C. Gibbs College of Architecture may still be eligible for enrollment in another college within the University of Oklahoma.
+Students who have been dismissed from the College of Architecture for academic reasons should contact the Academic Advising Resource Center for advisement regarding continued enrollment at the University of Oklahoma.
 If a dismissed student from the College of Architecture decides to continue at the University of Oklahoma, further enrollment in College of Architecture courses will be denied.

-A student denied enrollment in the College of Architecture may apply for readmission after a lapse of one regular semester (fall or spring).
-The student must submit a letter stating why he/she should be readmitted (what caused the poor academic performance and how the problems causing the poor academic performance have been remedied.)
+A student denied enrollment in the Christopher C. Gibbs College of Architecture may apply for readmission after a lapse of one regular semester (fall or spring).
+The student must submit a letter stating why they should be readmitted (what caused the poor academic performance and how the problems causing the poor academic performance have been remedied.)
 Such a request will be reviewed and decided upon by the appropriate division.

 If it is the first academic stop, the student’s record will be reviewed to determine if it is possible for the student to earn the required grade points in the courses that remain to complete the degree and graduate.

-If it is the student’s second academic stop, he/she will automatically be denied readmission.
+If it is the student’s second academic stop, they will automatically be denied readmission.